Quantum Financial Modeling on Noisy Intermediate-Scale Quantum Hardware: Random Walks using Approximate Quantum Counting: Preliminary Results of Counting Circuits, With and Without Noise

 The big advantage for the simpler models presented here is that we can run them much more accurately (and quickly) on NISQ-era quantum hardware.
 Preliminary results for the different circuit designs presented in this paper are given in Tables \ref{tab:results_ideal} and \ref{tab:results_noisy}.
 The goal of the new circuits is more reliable representation and incrementing of position, so the key comparison is with a binary counter itself, rather than the use of a binary counter going up and down in a random walk.
 The new methods are evaluated just with $n$ positive steps, without subtracting the results of a walk in the other direction.
 The use of cascading disjunctions is included in the ideal `random jump' circuit, though not in the noisy simulation, because the support for mid-circuit reset on the ancilla qubit is not guaranteed today.
 The simulations used 6-qubit counting registers, so can represent numbers from 0 to 63.

 Ideal simulations can only be performed for small numbers of qubits (as a rule-of-thumb, as we pass 30 qubits we start to break the limits of classical simulation).
 In addition, the binary counter and arc counter circuits were run on a quantum computer with 11 trapped-ion qubits, described by \citet{wright2019benchmarking}.
 These results are also show in Table \ref{tab:results_noisy}, with the label QPU (quantum processing unit).
-Note that 11 qubits is relatively small by today's standards: the number of reliable qubits in state-of-the-art machines in 2023 is at least in the 20s \cite{ionq2022aria}.
+Note that 11 qubits is relatively small by today's standards: the number of reliable qubits in state-of-the-art machines in 2023 is at least in the 20s \citep{ionq2022aria}.
 The older machine was deliberately chosen for this experiment, because it highlights the frailty of exact binary counting circuits compared with approximation counting circuits.

-Each run of a quantum circuit, including measuring the output into classical bits, is called a `shot'.
 The random jump results were computed using 30 shots on each of 30 randomly-generated circuits, so these results include both classical and quantum randomness.
 The binary and arc circuits are generated deterministically, so these results include 1000 shots for a single circuit, and all the randomness is quantum.

 Key findings include:

 \begin{itemize} \item The binary counter results are perfect with ideal simulation, but are rendered useless in the noisy simulation.
 They quickly converge to a random number around 32, which is the average \item For all the other circuits, the difference between ideal and noisy results is much less. \item The average results for the arc counter and arc walk circuits are the most reliable for simulating a monotonically-increasing position, with or without noise. \item The random jump results also tend to increase, but tend to plateau and then move up and down randomly.
 (This randomness is smaller with a larger register.) \end{itemize}